Minnesota Insurance Licensing

 Most focused candidates complete the Minnesota insurance licensing process in 2-4 weeks.
 That timeframe covers finishing your prelicensing course (you get 30 days of access; most students finish in 5–10 days), scheduling and passing the PSI Services LLC state exam, clearing your background check, and waiting for the Minnesota Department of Commerce to process your application.
 The PSI Services LLC exam delivers results quickly — most candidates receive their score before leaving the testing center.
 JustInsurance's self-paced format lets you move as fast or as steady as your schedule allows.

-The Minnesota insurance licensing exam has an overall first-attempt pass rate of around 93.2%.
-The exam is administered by PSI Services LLC and requires a minimum score of 70% to pass.
-Candidates who complete a thorough prelicensing course perform significantly better than those who attempt the exam without preparation.
+JustInsurance students nationwide pass insurance licensing exams at a rate of approximately 93% on their first attempt — measured among students who complete the full course, finish the recommended study hours, and score 80%+ three times in a row on the practice exam before testing.
+The Minnesota exam is administered by PSI Services LLC and requires a minimum score of 70% to pass.
 If you do not pass on your first attempt, you can retake it after a 24-hour waiting period.
 There is no limit on the number of times you can retake the exam.
 Your exam results are valid for 3 years.
-JustInsurance includes a full-length practice exam that mirrors the actual PSI Services LLC question format, so you know exactly what to expect on test day.
+See our full pass rate methodology at /pass-rates.

 How much do insurance agents make in Minnesota?

 Insurance agents in Minnesota earn an average of $98,220 per year according to Bureau of Labor Statistics data.
 New agents starting out typically earn around $47,810 in their first year while building a client base, and top producers in Minnesota can earn $157,130 or more annually.
-The Minnesota insurance market is growing at approximately 6%, keeping demand for new producers strong.
+Demand for new insurance producers remains steady in Minnesota.
 Income is heavily influenced by the lines of authority you hold and whether you work as a captive or independent agent — the combined Life & Health license unlocks the broadest product range and highest earning potential.

 Do Minnesota insurance prelicensing certificates expire?